nvborisenko/reportportal-extensions-sourceback/README.md

 This package embedds your tests source code into `pdb` file.
 When test fails, `sourceback` package tracks exceptions stacktrace and inserts corresponding piece of code.
 This works even if you build and execute tests on different machines.

 # Requirements
-For Windows projects you need to change `Debug Type` for your project to `portable` or `embedded`.
-To do it: right click on the project -> Properties -> Build -> Advanced -> Debugging Information.
+You should compile test project with `portable` or `embedded` debug type option.
+This is already set for the most of projects by default.
+To change it: right click on the project in Solution Explorer window -> Properties -> Build -> Advanced -> Debugging Information.

-`portable` debug type is already set for most of projects.